fortrabbit/help/docs/object-storage.md

 ```

+## Quirks

+Good to know the limits!

+### No PHP execution

+You can upload PHP files to the Object Storage — but that will not make much sense, as those will not be executed.
+In fact, they will be displayed probably in plain text (depending on the Content-Type).
+So, unless you want to publish it: Don't do it.

+### No custom domains

+The Object Storage can only be accessed by HTTP(S) via the standard App name related URL.
+You can currently not route any custom domains.
+Neither you can use your own TLS (SSL) termination here.

+### Differences to AWS S3

+The Object Storage is tightly integrated with fortrabbit.
+You don't need to fight with complicated IAM rules and the AWS console.
+Most plugins & clients will work out of the box.
+Please keep in mind that the domain is always tied to our fortrabbit App: AWS domains will not work for upload or HTTP access.
+The Object Storage supports both AWS v4 signatures and old AWS S3 signatures.

+#### No multi-part upload

+In some cases, very big uploads (500 MB for example) might be need to be split into multiple parts and put together after upload again.
+This is called multi-part-upload.
+This can be done by your plugin or client — mostly in the background.
+Please mind that the fortrabbit Object Storage currently does not support multi-part uploading.

+#### Advanced S3 REST API

+The following bucket or object actions are currently not support - but will reply with a dummy-OK message, to not break clients: ACL, CORS, Lifecycle, Policy, Replication, Tagging, Website, Logging, Notification, RequestPayment, Versioning.

+CORS is partially supported: CORS rules will be not be accepted but a default CORS rules, which accepts all, is active.

 ### The private folder

 On root level of your Object Storage you'll find a folder called `private`.
 This folder is special, as you can not access any of it's contents by HTTP (via the browser).
 You can only do so via PHP.
 Hence: You can use it for anything you want to store, but do not publish.